MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-apps-for-anonymous-user.md

 ## In-Meeting getContext from Teams client library

-Apps receive the following info for an anonymous user when they call the `getContext` API from the [shared app stage](~/apps-in-teams-meetings/build-apps-for-teams-meeting-stage.md).
+Apps receive the following information for an anonymous user when they call the `getContext` API from the [shared app stage](~/apps-in-teams-meetings/build-apps-for-teams-meeting-stage.md).
 You can recognize anonymous users by checking for a `userLicenseType` value of `Anonymous`.

 > [!NOTE]
 > The Live Share SDK isn't supported for anonymous users.